 Can addiction be cured?

-What are the principles of effective addiction treatment?
+What are the principles of effective treatment?

-How can medications help treat drug addiction?
+What medications and devices help treat drug addiction?

 Different types of medications may be useful at different stages of treatment to help a patient stop abusing drugs, stay in treatment, and avoid relapse.

-- Nicotine replacement therapies (e.g., patch, inhaler, gum)
+- Nicotine replacement therapies (available as a patch, inhaler, or gum)